Qarik-Group/fizzbuzz-cnb-builder/README.md

 ### `bin/detect`

+The first require executable of every CNB is `bin/detect`.
+It determines if this buildpack can be helpful to the provided application source code.

 If we ran the `pack build --buildpack buildpacks/display-count` command upon another folder that didn't have a `Count` file then the buildpack would alert and fail:

 ```plain